-27The Commission may authorize an exemption "if the commission determines that that exemption reasonably encourages such customers to commit those capabilities to those programs."
-This requires a demonstration of cost-effectiveness, which must be evaluated prior to application approval.
-Second, there are fundamental questions regarding the cost-effectiveness of this project and others offered by FirstEnergy.
-FirstEnergy contends that the "Applicants demonstrated in their responses to Staff data requests that CEI's avoided costs greatly exceed the cost of the project to CEI."
-However, if CEI paid a 1 cent per kwh "administrator fee" for the "discovery" of the historic mercantile savings, 29 and if CEI then offers an exemption from the EE/PDR rider, then it is very possible that the cost to CEI of granting the exemption actually exceeds the cost of new energy efficiency in the mercantile and industrial sector.
+28The Commission may authorize an exemption "if the commission determines that that exemption reasonably encourages such customers to commit those capabilities to those programs."
+This requires a demonstration of cost-effectiveness, which must be evaluated prior to application approval. the project to Ohio Edison."29 However, if the Company paid a 1 cent per kwh "administrator fee" for the "discovery" of the historic mercantile savings,30 and if the Company then offers an exemption from the EE/PDR rider, then it is very possible that the cost to FirstEnergy of granting the exemption actually exceeds the cost of new energy efficiency in the mercantile and industrial sector.
 In its Portfolio Plan filing, FirstEnergy relies upon an ACEEE report, released in 2009, entitled "Shaping Ohio's Energy Future: Energy Efficiency Works."
 This study reviews a variety of initiatives and energy savings strategies.
 As part of its review, the ACEEE study examines industrial electricity efficiency potential and costs per measure.
 The study demonstrates that the industrial sector in Ohio has the cost effective potential to provide 10,191 Gwhs of savings, or a cumulative savings of 16% of statewide load by the year 2025.
 Additionally, this will be low-cost energy efficiency; 10 separate categories of initiatives will cost on average 2.3 cents per kwh.
-32 Of those 10 initiatives, 5, accounting for a total of 46% of the savings achievable in the industrial sector, will cost no more than 1.4 cents per kwh.
-These initiatives include: Sensors & Controls, Electricity Supply, Compressed Air, Pumps, and Refrigeration.33 As a result, it is entirely possible that once all applicable costs are compared to the cost of creating new savings in the mercantile sector that CEI's avoided costs may actually be lower than the cost of the - 28 Reply at 5.
+33 Of those 10 initiatives, 5, accounting for a total of 46% of the savings achievable in the industrial sector, will cost no more than 1.4 cents per kwh.
+These initiatives include: Sensors & Controls, Electricity Supply, Compressed Air, Pumps, and Refrigeration.34 As a result, it is entirely possible that once all applicable costs are compared to the cost of creating new savings in the mercantile sector that FirstEnergy's avoided costs may actually be lower than the cost of the exemption, the finder's-fee for historic mercantile savings, and the administrative costs associated with contracting, application submission, and verification. - 29 Reply at 6.

-29 An administrator fee in accordance with its proposed administrative agreements in Case No. 09-553-EL-EEC.
-30 See, e.g., Appendix D of FirstEnergy's Portfolio Plan, Case No. 1947-EL-POR, et. al. 31 "Shaping Ohio's Energy Future: Energy Efficiency Works."
-American Council for an Energy Efficient Economy, ACEEE Report No. E092, March, 2009, p.17. aa Id 33 Id.
+30 An administrator fee in accordance with its proposed administrative agreements in Case No. 09-553-EL-EEC.
+31 See, e.g., Appendix D of FirstEnergy's Portfolio Plan, Case No. 1947-EL-POR, et. al. 32 "Shaping Ohio's Energy Future: Energy Efficiency Works."
+American Council for an Energy Efficient Economy, ACEEE Report No. E092, March, 2009, p.17.
+33 Id.